codemagic-ci-cd/cli-tools/docs/xcode-project/README.md

 =============

 **Utility to work with Xcode projects.
-Use it to manage iOS application     code signing properties for builds, create IPAs and run tests.**
+Use it to manage iOS application     code signing properties for builds, create IPAs and run tests**
 ### Usage
 ```bash
 xcode-project [-h] [--log-stream STREAM] [--no-color] [--version] [-s] [-v]